 The WV Universal Pre-K Collaboration Guidebook was developed with the assistance of professionals from across the state.
-Those include individuals from county pre-k programs, Head Start, Child Care Centers, WVDHHR, Head Start Association, WV Early Childhood Advisory Council, WVDE Office of School Nutrition, WVDE Office of Educator Effectiveness and Licensure, WVDE Office of School Finance, WVDE Office of Special Programs, and the WVDE Office of Early Learning.
+Those include individuals from county pre-k programs, Head Start, Child Care Centers, WVDHHR, Head Start Association, WV Early Childhood Advisory Council, WVDE Office of Child Nutrition, WVDE Office of Certification, WVDE Office of School Finance, and WVDE Office of Special Programs.
 The WV Universal Pre-K System is nationally recognized thanks to the efforts and passion of early childhood professionals, community members, and state lawmakers.
 The WV Universal Pre-K program could not be available to pre-k children without the efforts of all those invested in the young children of West Virginia.